 - 1978's Most of the large animals in Planet of the Dinosaurs are extremely dangerous.
 The T. rex in this film acts like Jason Voorhees with a busted Calender.
 To him, every day is Friday the 13th.

 - 1993's Jurassic Park film and its two 1997/2001's sequels seems to zigzagging this trope a lot.
 For example, in the first movie Alan Grant tells to a young boy that Velociraptors are scary killers, but much later he responds to Lex that carnivores behave only by nature.
 Furthermore, dinosaurs in this film are described as both terrible and attractive, with predators that correspond more to the former image and the herbivores to the latter (with the sick Triceratops being the best example).
 Interesting to note that the only one time in which a character calls the dinosaurs as "monsters" (Lex with the brachiosaurs), Alan says "They're not monsters, Lex.
 They're animals".

-- However, in the two continuations the cloned animals appear more frightening altogether, and more like Everything Trying to Kill You: see the difference between the Triceratopses' attitude in Jurassic Park 1 and Jurassic Park 2.
+- However, in the two continuations the cloned animals appear more frightening altogether, and more like Everything Trying to Kill You: see the difference between the Triceratops's attitude in the first Jurassic Park and The Lost World.
 The scariest example, however, may be the tiny Compsognathuses acting as two-legged piranhas, tearing chunks of flesh from a human and devouring him alive.
 While in Real Life the "compies" will be not more dangerous than house cats.

 - Alan himself later refers to the dinosaurs as "genetically engineered theme park monsters" in Jurassic Park III.
 It appears to be justified however, since the paleontologist seems referring to the dissonance between real dinos and JP creations rather than the nature of prehistoric animals.